What Is A Root Canal?

 Your may notice your treated tooth feel slightly different from your other teeth. this is normal and you may experience this weird sensation for some time after your endodontic treatment is completed.

-Please call your endodontist immediately if you experience: severe pain, intense pressure, or pain that lasts more than a approximately three days.
+Please call your endodontist immediately if you experience: severe pain, intense pressure, or pain that lasts more than approximately three days.

 Special Care / Additional Treatments